 Exhibit A-2 shows tests for similarity in characteristics of treatment and control group members at baseline.
 If the means in the two columns are congruent, then "baseline balance" was achieved.
-Assessment of congruence involved testing for equality of the two means separately for each characteristic.

-The last column contains p-values for tests of hypotheses that no systematic differences exist between the treatment and control groups.
-If we were to repeat the randomization process a large number of times, out of 28 tests, on average, three will fall outside a 90 percent confidence interval due to chance.
-For Carreras en Salud, there were two statistically significant differences (highlighted in red).
-The research team carefully reviewed data processing and other operations but could find no causes for these differences.
+The last column contains p-values for tests of hypotheses of no systematic differences between the treatment and control groups.
+On average, one would expect that out of 28 tests, three will fall outside a 90 percent confidence interval due to chance.
+In this case, there were six statistically significant differences (in red font).
+The research team found no evidence that there were any problems with random assignment.
 It is likely that these are simply chance results.
 Furthermore, as described in the next section, regression adjustment helps to control for any effects such chance differences might have on the impact estimates.